aws-samples/aws-eda-slurm-cluster/docs/config.md

 AWS secret with a base64 encoded munge key to use for the cluster.
 For an existing secret can be the secret name or the ARN.
 If the secret doesn't exist one will be created, but won't be part of the cloudformation stack so that it won't be deleted when the stack is deleted.
-Required if your submitters need to use more than 1 cluster.
+Required if your login nodes need to use more than 1 cluster.

 See [Create Munge Key](../deployment-prerequisites#create-munge-key) for more details.